 If you or a loved one has a neurological condition – or you’re experiencing unexplained symptoms – you may feel anxious and overwhelmed.
-At Lehigh Valley Health Network (LVHN), our team understands.
+At Lehigh Valley Fleming Neuroscience Institute, our team understands.
 We work with you to get you a prompt diagnosis and the right treatment for your needs.

 What is neurology?